$0 Hawaii Adoption Quick-Start Checklist

 The math matters.
 A family that arrives in Hawaii and waits a year before beginning the process faces the real possibility that PCS orders arrive before a decree is signed.
 The consequences split two ways:

-If the child is already placed but adoption is not finalized, the Interstate Compact on the Placement of Children (ICPC) governs the move.
-ICPC requires the receiving state to approve the placement before the child can cross state lines with the prospective adoptive family.
-ICPC timelines vary by state and can run sixty to ninety days.
-Receiving orders with a thirty-day reporting deadline and a ninety-day ICPC backlog creates a crisis that no amount of preparation fully prevents — but early adoption planning reduces the risk substantially.
+If the child is already placed but adoption is not finalized, the Interstate Compact on the Placement of Children (ICPC) may govern the move.
+ICPC requires the receiving state to approve an interstate placement before the child can cross state lines with the prospective adoptive family.
+Timelines and requirements vary by state and case.
+Receiving orders with a short reporting deadline can create a crisis that no amount of preparation fully prevents — but early adoption planning reduces the risk substantially.

 HRS §578-1's military jurisdiction provision is relevant here.
 The statute allows a petitioner to file "in the circuit where the petitioner is in military service."
 If you are stationed at JBPHH, that is the First Circuit regardless of where the child resides.
 Understanding this provision before you consult an attorney means you are asking the right question: given my unit and tour timeline, what circuit gives me the best combination of procedural speed and jurisdictional flexibility?